Overview

 Areas of Practice

-Richard represents management in all aspects of labor and employment law, including employment discrimination, sexual harassment, wrongful termination, wage and hour, unfair competition, collective bargaining, grievance and arbitration, worker's compensation, workplace safety and OSHA.
+Richard represented management in all aspects of labor and employment law, including employment discrimination, sexual harassment, wrongful termination, wage and hour, unfair competition, collective bargaining, grievance and arbitration, worker's compensation, workplace safety and OSHA.

-Richard practices in state and federal court, before labor arbitrators and mediators and in the myriad administrative agencies involved in labor law.
+Richard practiced in state and federal court, before labor arbitrators and mediators and in the myriad administrative agencies involved in labor law.
 He frequently lectures on disability rights law and sexual harassment.
 From 1978 to 1984, Richard was employed as a field attorney for the NLRB in both its Cincinnati and Los Angeles regional offices.

 Honors